KannonZenetism/zenetism-field-physics/zenetism/MP03_ethics_and_soul_ch5-6.md

 The ego does not return.
 The personality does not recur.
-The full thread of memory or will
+The full current of memory or will
 does not reappear.

 Only the **pattern** may recur.